ZcashFoundation/zebra/book/src/dev/state-db-upgrades.md

   state for every height, for the specific pool.
 Each tree is stored as a "Merkle tree frontier" which is basically a (logarithmic) subset of the Merkle tree nodes as required to insert new items.

+- The `{sapling, orchard}_note_commitment_subtree` stores the completion height and root for every completed level 16 note commitment subtree, for the specific pool.

 - `history_tree` stores the ZIP-221 history tree state at the tip of the finalized state.
 There is always a single entry for it.
 The tree is stored as the set of "peaks"